vineethsai/vulnerablemcp/README.md

-# Vulnerable MCP - Tracking Model Context Protocol Vulnerabilities
+# The Vulnerable MCP Project

 This project tracks known vulnerabilities within Model Context Protocol (MCP) servers.
 The website is designed to be easily updated by modifying a markdown file instead of directly editing HTML.